ChanghyeonKim93/f446_drone_shield_ros/README.md

         This procedure is required to additionally use the PWM 4,5,6,7 (TIM8, PA6,PA7,PA8,PA9 pins).
 In default, only PWM 0,1,2,3 are provided.
 Note that PA6,PA7,PA8,PA9 pins are originally mapped to TIM3.

-    6. Build the program in Mbed Studio and upload it to the Nucleo board.
+    6. Build the program in Mbed Studio **in Release Mode** and upload it to the Nucleo board.

 2.Usage